-The data within this publication comes from a variety of administrative systems.
-This technical document will clearly present where there have been revisions to data accountable to switches in methodology or administrative systems.
-In addition, statistics affected within the publication will be appropriately footnoted.
+The data within this publication come from a variety of administrative systems.
+This technical document will clearly present where there have been revisions to data due to changes in methodology or administrative systems.
+In addition, statistics affected within the publication will be appropriately footnoted or additional text included to explain and quantify the impact of said changes.